chongduan/chongduan.github.io/_pages/about.md

   - [ASCO 2024](https://ascopubs.org/doi/10.1200/JCO.2024.42.16_suppl.102)
   - [Press Release](https://www.businesswire.com/news/home/20240530243565/en/Onc.AI-to-Present-Collaboration-Results-Demonstrating-Immunotherapy-Response-Prediction-Using-a-Radiomic-Signature-in-Late-Stage-Lung-Cancer)

+I am also representing Pfizer in multiple public-private parternships/consortiums, including:

-- Representing Pfizer in the [FNIH Mucosal Healing in Ulcerative Colitis](https://fnih.org/our-programs/biomarkers-consortium-mucosal-healing-in-uc-definition-treatment-target-and-clinical-endpoints/) consortium, a public-private collaborative effort to define the best practice for measuring mucosal healing, including a machine learning method for scoring of mucosal healing that can be used in clinical trials, regulatory approvals, and clinical practice.
+  - [FNIH Mucosal Healing in Ulcerative Colitis](https://fnih.org/our-programs/biomarkers-consortium-mucosal-healing-in-uc-definition-treatment-target-and-clinical-endpoints/), a public-private collaborative effort to define the best practice for measuring mucosal healing, including a machine learning method for scoring of mucosal healing that can be used in clinical trials, regulatory approvals, and clinical practice.

-I am also responsible for the development of AI and Data strategy for clinical imaging across the organization.
+  - [IHI SYNTHIA](https://www.ihi-synthia.eu/), a public-private partnership funded by the Innovative Health Initiative (IHI) to revolutionize the field of personalized medicine by harnessing the power of synthetic data.